Who am I?

-I am an accredited member of the British Association for Counselling and Psychotherapy (MBACP-Accred).
+I am a Senior Accredited member of the British Association for Counselling and Psychotherapy (BACP, Sen-Accred).

 I am a Psychodynamic and Certified Advanced Sensorimotor Psychotherapist and in those 20+ years I have worked with those who have used violence (sometimes extreme levels); I have helped those who have been the victim of other people’s aggression and violence and witnessed serious events; I have been on the receiving end of violence, aggression and emotional distress; I have supported those who have experienced psychological trauma and helped them cope with the challenges of daily life; I have explored suicidal ideation and helped the person to manage; I am used to helping those behaving recklessly including using substances or drinking too much.
 Each one of the people I have helped have relationship difficulties.
 So as you can see I am not going to be easily overwhelmed by what people tell me.